tinkerb/modulha.us/index.md

 ## Input

 Tell us what you need from a service, application, module, CLI tool, operation, or general solution.
-If you want a replt, include some form of contact.
+If you want a reply, include some form of contact.

 Hackers, gives us your thoughts, express your feelings, and reserve your doubts.
 Join #modulhaus on IRC via freenode.